 On Monday 29 March, Manchester Wanderers were the visitors to Hampden Park.
 Queen’s Park won 2-0 before a crowd of around 650.
 The goals came towards the end of the match from David Davidson and Tom Highet.
 The Manchester side arrived several players short and their places were taken by well-known Glasgow players.

 Saturday 3 April 1880 was a high-scoring day for Queen’s Park who beat an Edinburgh Association select 16-0 at Hampden Park.
 The Edinburgh team, drawn chiefly from the University and Brunswick clubs, was very weak.
-The scorers were George Ker (5), John Smith (3), Harry McNeil (2), Johnny Kay (2), Eadie Fraser (2), Robert Fraser and David Davidson.
+The scorers were George Ker (5), John Smith (3), Harry McNeil (2), Johnny Kay (2), Eadie Fraser (2), Bob Fraser and David Davidson.

 On the following Saturday, Queen’s Park won 3-2 at Connel Park in Mauchline.